 Barclay currently sits in the Cabinet as Chancellor of the Duchy of Lancaster, being appointed Minister for the Cabinet Office in September 2021.
 In February 2022, he was announced as the Prime Minister’s Chief of Staff in Downing Street.

 He was formerly Chief Secretary to the Treasury between 2020 and 2021, and the Secretary of State for Exiting the European Union between 2018 and 2020.
 He began his ministerial career as Minister of State for Health (2018) and as Economic Secretary to the Treasury (2017-18).

-Steve was born in 1972 in Lytham, Lancashire.
-After leaving school Steve joined the army, serving as a Second Lieutenant on a Short Service Limited Commission with the Royal Regiment of Fusiliers before going to university.
+Barclay was born in 1972 in Lytham, Lancashire.
+After leaving school he joined the army, serving as a Second Lieutenant on a Short Service Limited Commission with the Royal Regiment of Fusiliers before going to university.

-After university he qualified as a solicitor in 1998, before working in a number of businesses including Guardian Royal Exchange, Axa Insurance, the Financial Services Authority, and Barclays Bank, where he is Head of Anti-Money Laundering and Sanctions for the retail Bank.
+After university he qualified as a solicitor in 1998, before working for a number of businesses including Guardian Royal Exchange, Axa Insurance, the Financial Services Authority.
+He was also formerly Head of Anti-Money Laundering and Sanctions for Barclays Bank.